PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 ```

 !!! note
-    This assumes that the machine where `prefect deploy` in run would have these environment variables set.
+    This assumes that the machine where `prefect deploy` is run would have these environment variables set.

     <div class="terminal">
     ```bash